dthree/cash/README.md

 - [Editing commands](https://github.com/dthree/cash/wiki/Contributing#editing-existing-commands)
 - [Adding new commands](https://github.com/dthree/cash/wiki/Contributing)

 I am currently looking for someone with experience in building Windows installers (`.msi`) to bundle Cash and its individual components into a self-contained wrapper.
-I you would like to help with this, send me a ping.
+If you would like to help with this, send me a ping.

 ## FAQ